Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 Commits are snapshots of your project at a particular point in time.
 Each commit records changes made to files, along with a message describing those changes.
 They help track progress, manage different versions, and facilitate collaboration.

-Once your changes are committed locally you can then push your changes to the remote repository on GitHub using the git push origin < name of branch >.
+Once your changes are committed locally you can then push your changes to the remote repository on GitHub using the `git push origin <name-of-branch>`.

 Commits are useful because of the following:
 - Tracking Changes: Commits provide a history of changes, making it easy to see what was modified, added, or removed over time.